The Liforme yoga mat is suited for both longtime yogis and fresh novices who want to take their practice more seriously.

 Weight of the Liforme yoga mat

 At 4.2mm, the Liforme mat is thick and noticeably weighty.
 If you’re looking for lightweight activewear accessories to carry around, then this may not be suitable, as it could become cumbersome to tote while you're bopping about between yoga sessions.
-While it is a thick mat, I felt grounded and supple rather than squishy.
+While it is a thick mat, however, I felt grounded and supple rather than squishy.

-At 185cm long x 68cm wide, it’s a significantly longer length too.
+At 185cm long by 68cm wide, it’s a significantly longer length, too.
 As a tall person, I’ve mistakenly purchased mats that don’t span the length of my legs and arms, so I appreciate the room to stretch my limbs.
 Although, I do wonder if it’s a little too long to fit in a traditional class.
 I wouldn’t want to be that annoying person taking up too much space.

 How to clean your Liforme yoga mat

 It’s recommended that you clean any yoga mat regularly, especially if you enjoy sweaty sessions.
 You’d be surprised just how germ-ridden these mats can get!

-If you're wondering how to clean a Liforme mat the right way, the brand suggests sponging it down with a tiny bit of dish soap and water every 5 to 10 days.
+If you're wondering how to clean a yoga mat the right way, the brand suggests sponging it down with a tiny bit of dish soap and water every five to ten days.
 They warn that using heavy and abrasive sprays can wear down the durable material over time.
 Then, let the mat air dry whilst laying flat.
 Also, Liforme warns against wearing lotions and oils when using the mat as they can cause permanent stains.

 Is the Liforme Yoga Mat worth its price tag?